atmughrabi/AccelGraph/README.md

   ```
   make run-gem5-cpu
   ```
   * Running with `accel` mode on gem5 with the accelerator active.
-The performance-power model is derived from the DDDG (Dynamic Data Dependence Graph).
+The performance model is derived from the DDDG (Dynamic Data Dependence Graph).
   ```
   make run-gem5-accel
   ```

 [<img src="./02_slides/fig/capi_logo.png" height="45" align="right" >](https://openpowerfoundation.org/capi-drives-business-performance/)

 ## Initial compilation for the Graph framework with CAPI